Forms & Resources

 • The food or foods to be omitted and recommended alternatives, if appropriate.

-1. If you have already submitted a medical form during the 2018-2019 school year and you child has no dietary changes or dietary need, you do not need to complete a new Medical Plan of Care for School Food Service form or provide a note from your child’s medical provider for the upcoming 2019-2020 school year.
+1. If you have already submitted a medical form during the previous school year and your child has no additional dietary changes or needs, you do not need to complete a new Medical Plan of Care for School Food Service form or provide a note from your child’s medical provider for the current school year.

-2. If you have already submitted a medical form during the 2018-2019 school year and your child has an additional dietary change or need, you will need to complete a new Medical Plan of Care for School Food Service form or provide an updated note from your child’s medical provider for the 2019-2020 school year.
+2. If you have already submitted a medical form during the previous school year and your child has additional dietary changes or needs, you will need to complete a new Medical Plan of Care for School Food Service form or provide an updated note from your child’s medical provider for the current school year.